Students from the Research Opportunities Program share their experiences from the field.

 If you have not yet started the course, but need to withdraw:

-- Inform your faculty supervisor about your decision to drop the course
+- Inform your faculty supervisor about your decision to drop the course.

-- Email rop.artsci@utoronto.ca, copying your faculty supervisor, to let us know that you need to be unenrolled from the course
+- Email rop.artsci@utoronto.ca, copying your faculty supervisor, to let us know that you need to be unenrolled from the course.

 If you have already started the course, and need to withdraw:

-- Inform your faculty supervisor about your decision to drop the course
+- Inform your faculty supervisor about your decision to drop the course.

-I am interested in or already working on a professor’s research project.
-Can my work on their research count as an ROP course?
 ROP proposals by faculty members must be submitted for adjudication before they are approved as a course, to ensure that the research project aligns with ROP course policies and requirements.
-The deadline for faculty members to submit ROP proposals for 2023-24 is January 16, 2023.
+The deadline for faculty members to submit ROP proposals for 2025-26 is January 13, 2025.
 Special approval may, however, be granted in exceptional circumstances for late submissions; please reach out to rop.artsci@utoronto.ca.

 Alternative ways for your work to be counted towards course credit is to investigate whether your participation in this research project may be eligible for Independent Study or other research-based courses.